ingydotnet/git-subrepo/ReadMe.md

 information is also stored in a special file called `<subdir>/.gitrepo`.
 The presence of this file indicates that the directory is a subrepo.

-* `git subrepo pull <subdir>`
+* `git subrepo pull <subdir> [-b <branch>]`

 Update the subdir with the latest remote changes.
 The subdir must be a subrepo (must contain a .gitrepo file).
+You can change the upstream branch to use with the '-b' flag.

-* `git subrepo push <subdir>`
+* `git subrepo push <subdir> [<branchname>]`

-Split out the commits made to the subdir, and push them upstream.
+Extract out the commits made to the subdir, merge them with upstream, and push them back upstream.
+If you specify a 'branchname', it means that you already ran a 'git subrepo extract' (which created a branch) and you want to push it upstream.
+See the 'extract' command below.

 * `git subrepo status [<subdir>]`

 Get the status of a subrepo.
 If no subdir is provided, get the status of all subrepos.

+* `git subrepo extract <subdir> [<branchname>]`

+This command will extract a subrepo into a branch (default branch name is 'subrepo').
+This is useful when a 'git subrepo push' fails to merge properly.
+You can merge things by hand, then run a 'git subrep push' command with the same branchname.

+* `git subrepo remoave <subdir>`

+This command will remove your subrepo and all of its history, as though it never existed.

 ## Status

-This software is new (as of 13 Feb 2014).
+This software is very new.
 It has a test suite (run `make test`), but surely has many bugs.
 If you have expertise in this area, please review the code, and file issues on anything that seems wrong.

 ## Notes